‘Least informed and the last to act’: Baker, Rivera slam Columbia Gas amid state of emergency

 LAWRENCE, MASS.
-(WHDH) - Gov. Charlie Baker declared a state of emergency after he and Lawrence Mayor Dan River slammed Columbia Gas for their lack response following disastrous gas explosions and fires that displaced residents of three Merrimack Valley communities.
+(WHDH) - LAWRENCE, MASS.
+(WHDH) – Gov. Charlie Baker declared a state of emergency after he and Lawrence Mayor Dan Rivera slammed Columbia Gas for their lack response following disastrous gas explosions and fires that displaced residents of three Merrimack Valley communities.

 Andover, North Andover, and Lawrence were rocked by gas explosions and several fires around 5 p.m.
 Thursday, drawing emergency responders from across the region to battle the between 60 and 80 fires that broke out almost simultaneously due to a situation involving the communities’ gas lines.